 “I am not satisfied with my performance.
 But keep it in mind that I have achieved it without any help from any foreign coach.

-This is a sport of precision and without scientific training and coaching, it is very difficult to make any progress,” he
+This is a sport of precision and without scientific training and coaching, it is very difficult to make any progress,” he commented.

 “Whatever I have achieved reflects my personal efforts and support of my coach Razi Ahmed Khan.
 But without foreign coach you cannot achieve international standard,” said the marksman.

 Khurram said that he was ranked below 100 in the International Sports Shooting Federation (ISSF) ranking, but achieved better results than some of the top-ranked marksmen.